 The anti-inflammatory properties of coffee are noteworthy.

-Anti-inflammatories do more than just relieve pain, although over-the-counter anti-inflammatory NSAIDs like ibuprofen and aspirin certainly do that.
-Coffee’s anti-inflammatory abilities apparently go further, helping to treat inflammatory and autoimmune diseases like arthritis, IBD (inflammatory bowel disease), multiple sclerosis, lupus and celiac disease.
+Anti-inflammatories do more than just relieve pain.
+Coffee’s anti-inflammatory abilities apparently help treat inflammatory and autoimmune diseases like arthritis, IBD (inflammatory bowel disease), multiple sclerosis, lupus, and celiac disease.
 And lowered inflammation in the body can reduce the risk of type 2 diabetes, heart disease, and some forms of cancer.

 Diabetes deserves a little extra attention here.
 Study results are somewhat mixed, but research indicates that over the long-term, drinking a lot of coffee can help prevent the development of type-2 diabetes while lowering blood sugar levels – perhaps due to the apparent link between coffee consumption and moderate weight loss.